1302-1318 E 12th Ave rezoning application

 How much of this will be subsidized housing for families?
 3 bdrm Apts, etc. We own a duplex in the neighbourhood, and are so excited for the coming density!
 Any idea what businesses are interested in taking the storefronts?

-David Mongar asked about 2 years ago
+David Mongar asked over 2 years ago

 The proposed housing units are all market rental housing, with rents that will be determined at the time of the building’s completion (there are no subsidized units proposed).
 The proposed unit mix is 17 one-bedroom units and 16 two-bedroom units, for a total of 33 units.